Firmin-ESIREM/polyhome/README.md

 ## Bonus features

-* Add and remove user access
+* You can add and remove user access for houses that you are the owner of, using the view accessible by touching the key icon.
-* Move to a specific position for the shutters (using the seekbar)
+* You can move to a specific position for the shutters (using the seekbar in the device-specific view).
+    * **Known bug :** For rolling shutters and garage doors, the seekbars act weirdly, because the component is not designed to be put vertically.
+You should not drag-and-drop the cursor of those seekbars, but only touch where you want to place the cursor.
+* A different device-specific view is implemented for sliding shutters, given the API actually works the way it is documented 🙃.

 ## _____